 What is it?

-As for the gardens, at the convent's peak, its inhabitants were fed by extensive vegetable plots, orchards and farming grounds.
-Situated on an attractive bend of the Yarra, the rambling old site features beautiful and eery buildings, rolling lawns, secluded courtyards and a painstakingly restored formal garden dating from around 1902.
+At the height of its activity, the convent's residents were fed by vast vegetable plots, orchards, and farming grounds.
+Located on a picturesque bend of the Yarra, the sprawling old site is home to both beautiful and haunting architecture, sprawling lawns, hidden courtyards, and a painstakingly restored formal garden from the early 20th century.

 - The world's first feature film, the Story of the Ned Kelly Gang was filmed and made in Melbourne in 1906.